deeplearning4j/deeplearning4j/image-data-pipeline.md

                 }).build();

 * *optimizationAlgo* relies on conjugate gradient, rather than LBFGS.
-* *iterations* are set to just 100.
-* *nIn* is set to 784, so each pixel in an image gets an input node.
-If your images change dimensions, nIn should, too.
+* *nIn* is set to 784, so each image pixel becomes an input node.
+If your images change dimensions (meaning more or less pixels total), nIn should, too.
-* *layer* is set to RBM, and the zero-indexed *list* operator below that is set to 4, which means three RBM hidden layers, which together form a deep-belief network.
+* *list* operator is set to 4, which means three RBM hidden layers and one output layer.
+More than one RBM becomes a DBN.
 * *hiddenLayerSizes* sets the number of nodes in each hidden layer, making them progressively smaller.
 This is dimensionality reduction at work.
-* *override* creates a classification layer at the end with a softmax function.
-Softmax is a sigmoid function that allows for multinomial classification.
+* *override* creates a classification layer at the end with a softmax function is the output classification layer.
 * *lossFunction* is set to Monte Carlo Cross Entropy.
 This loss function will be used to train the classification layer.

 ## Building and Training the Model